wkangg/mcsr-widget/README.md

 ## Usage

-I’ve deployed the widget on my server — just open [ranked.noobweer.ru](ranked.noobweer.ru) and customize your own.
+I’ve deployed the widget on my server — just open [ranked.noobweer.ru](https://ranked.noobweer.ru)and customize your own.
 Configurator will generate a URL for you to add into OBS.

 <img src="./examples/configurator.png" alt="drawing" width="300"/>